yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/09-configure-tags/README.md

 ## Configuring the tag provider

-For the custom [tag](https://docs.yworks.com/yfileshtml/#/api/ITagOwner#tag) creation, a [tag provider](https://docs.yworks.com/yfileshtml/#/api/NodeCreator#tagProvider) is required that will return an object with the values of the `name` and `type` property of the nodes created by the specific [NodesSource](https://docs.yworks.com/yfileshtml/#/api/NodesSource).
+For the custom [tag](https://docs.yworks.com/yfileshtml/api/ITagOwner#tag) creation, a [tagProvider](https://docs.yworks.com/yfileshtml/api/NodeCreator#tagProvider) is required that will return an object with the values of the `name` and `type` property of the nodes created by the specific [NodesSource](https://docs.yworks.com/yfileshtml/api/NodesSource).

 ```
 // configure the provider that returns an object with the name and the type property of the nodes